ianfnelson/blog.iannelson.uk/content/posts/2012-03-12-available-again-for-contract-work.md

 Just take a look at the out-of-the-box features you can expect from an Ian Nelson:

-  * Freelance Professional Software Developer with 14 years&#8217; experience across the full product lifecycle.
+  * Freelance Professional Software Developer with 14 years’ experience across the full product lifecycle.
   * Strong proven skills in database design, domain object modelling and enterprise integration techniques.
   * Hands-On Coder with a penchant for developing maintainable, loosely-coupled OO architectures.
   * Effective client-facing skills; has led analysis, design and development of successful high-profile projects.